 “Ours is a serious University with a serious faculty doing serious work, teaching seriously talented students,” Sheley said.
-“We’ve been conditioned to think of our University as a fallback school that was thankfully there for those of you who couldn’t get away to a big-time university.
-But it is time erase those doubts so that you speak loudly and clearly about Stanislaus State.”
+“We’ve been conditioned to think of our University as a fallback school that was thankfully there for those who couldn’t get away to a big-time university.
+But it is time to erase those doubts so that you speak loudly and clearly about Stanislaus State.”

 “You know, we’ve been making headlines nationally for the quality of education at our University, in some cases being ranked right up there with schools like Columbia and Harvard,” Sheley said.
 “It means that you aren’t only graduates, you’re great graduates and you can compete with any graduates from any school.
 I don’t want you to doubt that.”

 Sheley, who is retiring June 30, called on his own experience as a product of the CSU system to inspire the graduates.
 As the first in his family to graduate from college, Sheley earned bachelor’s and master’s degrees from Sacramento State College, then drove his Datsun east for unfunded doctoral studies at the University of Massachusetts.

 “At UMass I walked into a tsunami of name-dropping and pecking order contests, as my big-time peers were shouting out names of their previous schools — like Yale, Columbia, Rutgers, Michigan, and they’d tell you within seconds where they came from.
 When I told them I went to Sacramento State, their eyes would shift somewhere else to talk to someone with a greater pedigree.